danforthcenter/plantcv/docs/updating.md

 For more information, see the [Params](params.md) documentation.

-Below is an overview of all updates that are required to convert a pre-v3.0dev2 function call to a post-v3.0dev2 function call.
+Below is an overview of all updates that are required to convert a pre-v3.0dev2 function call to a post-v3.0dev2 function call and all updates following the v3.0 release.
 See the individual function help pages for more details on the input and output variable types.

 #### plantcv.acute